The pricing of domain names is part art, part science. Some of the factors that we consider include:

 To buy a domain from NameKraft, you will need:

 Purchasing a domain name basically works like this:

-- Click the 'Buy Now' button to start the transaction.
+- To purchase the domain name through Escrow.com, click the 'Buy Now' button to start the transaction.
 This takes you to a customized Escrow.com webpage for your particular domain name.
 If you don't have an account with Escrow.com, you will need to create one.

 - Follow the instructions on Escrow.com for confirming the transaction and making payment.

 - Once we receive payment confirmation, we will coordinate with you to transfer the domain name to your registrar account.
 Read here for details on the domain name transfer process.

 - Once the domain has been transferred to your account, Escrow.com will ask you to confirm that the name is in your possession.
 Once you have the name, Escrow.com will release the funds to us and close the transaction.

 - As a final step, we ask that you please update the Whois records for your new domain name to ensure that your own information is showing.
 If the information is incorrect, please update it.

 If you are making payment via Paypal or wire transfer, the process will be similar to that described above for Escrow.com.

 We try to put prices on all of our names, but we aren't 100% successful.
 One reason why a name may not have a price is that we simply haven't gotten around to doing the necessary analysis to set one.
 Another reason is that the prices for some categories of domain names are changing rapidly and we don't want to write down a price that might become dated very quickly.